 Ambarien Alqadar began her filmmaking journey as an assistant to director Sabiha Sumar on sets of Silent Waters.
 The film won The Golden Leopard at The Locarno Film Festival.
 Shaped by the experience of growing up in Jamia Nagar- a neighborhood on the margins of New Delhi, famous for its crushing lack of resources, police atrocities and delicious biryani, Ambarien tells universal stories with a culturally specific lens.
-‘Who Can Speak of Men?’- her first documentary, was acclaimed as ‘revolutionary in its portrayal of Indian Muslim women’, BFI London.
+‘Who Can Speak of Men?’- her first documentary, was acclaimed as ‘revolutionary in its portrayal of Indian Muslim women’, at The British Film Institute, London.
 Bird Woman- her work in progress screenplay was selected to The Athena Screenwriters Lab NYC 2019 and shortlisted at Sundance.
+She was a SAG Indie Finalist at The Stowe Story Labs where she worked with an international team of mentors and screenwriters as she prepares to direct the feature.
 Her films- The Ghetto Girl & Four Women and a Room have won honors at Mumbai International Film Festival, International Film Festival of India, IDSFF Kerala, SIGNS Kerala, Karachi International Film Festival, Farocki Academy, Berlin and others.
 Ambarien is a graduate of Jamia Millia Islamia, India and Temple University U.S where she was a Fulbright-Nehru Fellow.
 She lives between the glittering streets of her home that shine from far away and snowy New York where she teaches at The Rochester Institute of Technology Film & Animation Program.
+Cinema, coffee and books are three things she can't do without.

 We shot this short over the course of a night at Rochester's favorite Jay's Diner.
 It is where I would sit and write when I moved to Rochester and did not know how to drive.
 I wrote this story based on a friend I made here.
 We shot this on ARRI D21 and we also did some handhold moves on that beast!